ultimagriever/todo-list-react-native/README.md

-# todo-list-react-native
+# TODO list in React Native
-TODO list in React Native
+Tested on iOS 9.2